 同时供奉的还有甘蔗，椰子和香蕉。第三天 – 马图庞加尔，奉献给奶牛。人们用铃铛，玉米，花环来装饰这些奶牛，并供奉他们。用Kolam设计（用米，彩色粉末和花瓣制成的传统花卉图案）装饰的房屋看起来华丽宏伟。

 Bonalu is celebrated in Telangana and the word Bonalu came from “Bhojanalu” which is offered to the goddess during festival time.
 It is believed that the Goddess comes back to her maternal home on this day.
 So people come to see her and bring offerings of food (Bonalu).

 Women prepare Bonam in a pot and decorate with small neem branches, turmeric, kumkum and a Lamp on the top of it.
 Women put the pots on their heads and take it to Goddess temple, led by drummers and dancing men.

 Kharchi puja is the worship of the fourteen gods of Tripura and is celebrated in the month of July-August.
 On the day of puja, the fourteen deities are carried to river Saidra, bathed in the holy water and brought back to the temple.

-People offer different type so Prasad like goat, buffalo, fouls, sweets etc. Nowadays many cultural programs are performed in the night and a large fair is also organized on the occasion.
+People offer different types so Prasad like a goat, buffalo, fouls, sweets etc. Nowadays many cultural programs are performed in the night and a large fair is also organized on the occasion.